alphagov/govuk-import-export-prototype/README.md

-# Import Export Prototype
+# Import export prototype

-This applications is a tool for GOV.UK content designers to prototype import and export information in GOV.UK formats and to engage stakeholders by sharing work in a running preview environment.
+This application is a tool for GOV.UK content designers to prototype import and export information in GOV.UK formats and to engage stakeholders by sharing work in a running preview environment.

 ## Screenshots